sidaw/nbsvm/README.md

 # NBSVM
-SInce I still receive a good number of emails 4 years later, I decided to put this code on github and write the instructions better.
-The code is still just as bad.
+Since I still receive a good number of emails about this project 4 years later, I decided to put this code on github and write the instructions better.
+The code itself is unchanged (still just as bad).

 For technical details see [our paper](wang12simple.pdf) and [our talk](wang12simple_slides.pdf).